Sofia Vergara Flaunts Bombshell Curves In Strapless Black Top And Blue Jeans On Instagram

 “Geez, what a model” another commented before adding a sparkling heart emoji to their comment.

 This is the second time that Sofia has shown off how fabulous she looks in jeans in as many days.
-As The Inquisitr reported, she donned a pair of white jeans in her previous post.
+As The Inquisitr reported, she wore a pair of white jeans in her previous post.
 But those had a special significance for the Colombian stunner since they’re from her fashion collaboration with Walmart, Sofia Jeans.
 According to the caption, the stylish white pants will be part of the company’s summer 2020 collection.

 As Hello Giggles reports, Sofia launched the first collection earlier this year.
 One of its hallmark features is its inclusivity when it comes to sizes.
 As the article notes, you can get pieces that range from 0 to 20.
 And it doesn’t just feature denim pants as Sofia’s line also has t-shirts that range from XS to 3XL.